emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `egress`

   The direction of the bridge.
-Can be one of 'ingress' or 'egress'.</br>
+Can be one of 'ingress' or 'egress'.<br/>
-  The egress config defines how this bridge forwards messages from the local broker to the remote broker.</br>
-  Template with variables is allowed in 'remote_topic', 'qos', 'retain', 'payload'.</br>
-  NOTE: if this bridge is used as the action of a rule (emqx rule engine), and also local_topic is configured, then both the data got from the rule and the MQTT messages that matches local_topic will be forwarded.
+  The egress config defines how this bridge forwards messages from the local broker to the remote broker.<br/>Template with variables is allowed in 'remote_topic', 'qos', 'retain', 'payload'.<br/>NOTE: if this bridge is used as the action of a rule (emqx rule engine), and also local_topic is configured, then both the data got from the rule and the MQTT messages that matches local_topic will be forwarded.